Naogaon District: Dubalhati

 Dubalhati is an ancient site in the southwestern part of the district.
 The road to Dubalhati passes through the wide body of water known as “Dighli beel” (a beel is a large shallow lake or marsh).
 There is a large well in the center of the road for providing travelers with water.

 A feature of Dubalhati is the "Raja's Mansion" (Jomidar Bari or Rajbari).
 The house has two parts; the main part, Darbar Hall, is residential and used for holding seminars, while the other part, Natto Shalla, is for prayers.
 The rajbari is a three-story building standing on wide and long masonry slender spiral columns.
 There are four large dighi (small lakes) around the site.

 The rajbari was first built by Raja Horandro Ray Choudhory during the Pala Dynasty (781–1124).
 About 53 rajas have held the title, beginning with Jogotram, and ending with Haranath Ray Bahadur II in the 1940s.
 Raja Horonath Ray Bahadur I was notable for his construction of schools in the Rajshahi and Naogaon districts, including Natto Shala, Baganbari, Dubalhati High school, Naogaon K.D.
 School.
 He contributed sums of money to the Rajshahi Government College.
 He founded Dubalhati Raja Horonuth High School, only the second high school in the Rajshahi Division, in 1864.
 He had many wells and dhighis (small lakes) dug for providing drinking and irrigation water and provided food to the populace during the famine of 1874.
 This raj bari was destroyed during the Hindu Muslim riots in 1946.
 The members of this family include Krinkari Ray Choudhary (son of Horonath Ray Bahadur who died in 1949).
 The Roy Choudhary family still prevails in Kolkata and is now well settled.

 Dibar Dighi

 One of the ancient and historic places of Naogaon District is Dibar Dighi.
 It is situated on the side of village Dibar, in Dibar Union of Patnitala Upazila.

+Altadighi National Park

+Altadighi National Park is situated at Dhamoirhat Upazila of this district, near the Indian border.The park was officially declared as a national park by the government of Bangladesh on 14 December 2011.It covers an area of 264.12 hectares including the largest reservoir in the Naogaon district that spans 55.46 acres.

+Bhabanipur Zamindar Bari

+The zamindar palace is situated in Choudhury Bhabanipur village of Shahagola Union under Atrai Upazila in Naogaon District.
+It is located approximately 24 kilometers south of Naogaon Sadar Upazila.
+The estate sits adjacent to the Bhabanipur Bazar on the banks of the Atrai River and the Chhoti Jamuna River.
+The Bhabanipur zamindar lineage was founded by Zamindar Girijashankar Chowdhury.